 Mill Green has a level circular route to health walk which is 1km long.
 The rest of the reserve has a mixture of surfaced and un-surfaced paths.
 There are some kissing gates that require a RADAR key for wheel chair access.
 A range of short or longer walks can be undertaken throughout the reserve.

 Fishing is available by permit all year at Milking Brook pool.
 Fishing is catch and release dawn till dusk, the pool contains a range of coarse fish.
-Permits are available from the council office :
+Permits are available by calling the Council Offices 01543 464621

 How to get there